Measuring Obesity in Children

 BMI is a number calculated from a child’s weight and height.
 BMI does not measure body fat directly but is a reliable indicator of body fatness for most children and teens and connects to direct measures of body fat.

 BMI is an accepted screening tool for a first assessment of body fat.
-BMI is the screening tool used by the doctor or school nurse to identify overweight and obese children and adolescents who need further assessment or tests for health risks.
+BMI is the screening tool used by the doctor or school nurse to identify children and adolescents with excess weight or obesity who need further assessment or tests for health risks.
 It also indicates possible treatment and provides parents with information to help them take appropriate action.
 All parents should be provided with a clear and respectful explanation of the BMI results and a list of appropriate follow-up actions.

 The CDC and the American Academy of Pediatrics (AAP) have recommended the use of BMI to screen for overweight and obesity in children beginning at two years old.
 When BMI is calculated, the age and sex of the child is taken into consideration and is referred to as BMI-for-age.